dasch-swiss/dsp-api/docs/rst/salsah/development/build-process.rst

 Run the automated tests
 ------------------------

-Make sure you've started Fuseki and the API server as shown above.
 In order to run the tests, the Selenium driver for Chrome has to be installed.

+It is architecture-dependant, please go to ``salsah/lib/chromedriver`` and unzip there the one that matches your architecture, or download it from `here <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and install it in this directory.
+Then, make sure that:
+    - Fuseki was started as shown above,
-Please download it from `here <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and save it as ``salsah/lib/chromedriver``.
-Also, please make sure to start the API server with the ``allowResetTriplestoreContentOperationOverHTTP`` flag.
-For more information about this flag, see :ref:`webapi-server-startup-flags`
+    - the API server was started as shown above and with the ``allowResetTriplestoreContentOperationOverHTTP`` flag (for more information about this flag, see :ref:`webapi-server-startup-flags`)

-Then at the SBT prompt:
+Then start salsah, at the SBT prompt:

 ::

+    $ cd KNORA_PROJECT_DIRECTORY/salsah
+    $ sbt
+    > compile
+    > re-start
     > test

+Note: in case nothing happens, make sure you wait long enough; Salsah reports some errors only after a timeout of 1 minute.

 SBT Build Configuration
 ------------------------